MaterializeInc/materialize/doc/user/content/manage/access-control/_index.md

 ---
-title: "Role-based access control"
+title: "Access control"
-description: "Manage roles, privileges, and other access control options in Materialize"
+description: "How to configure and manage access control in Materialize."
 disable_list: true
 menu:
   main: